Have you just bought seven butternut squash on offer? Are you now wondering:

 How Long Butternut Squash Lasts

-If you have the perfect storage temperature and environment for butternut squash, they will last for up to 2 months.
+If you have the perfect storage temperature and environment for butternut squash, they will last up to two months.
 That also depends on how your squash was stored before you purchased it, though.

 In a regular pantry or kitchen cabinet, expect your butternut squash to last at least a month.